-Leupold is known for producing some of the finest quality scopes in the world for rifles.
+Leupold is known for producing some of the finest quality scopes.
 The UltimateSlam SA.B.R Reticle scope also brings Leupold to the forefront of scopes designed with muzzleloaders in mind.
-The UltimateSlam is a 3-9X variable powered scope that is going to greatly increase your range of accurate shot placement with your muzzleloader.
+In addition, the UltimateSlam is a 3-9X variable-powered scope that can substantially increase your range of accurate shot placement with your muzzleloader.

-This scope is lightweight at only 12oz, but it is extremely rugged and durable.
-It is built from a single piece of aircraft grade aluminum, sealed, purged, and anodized to give you a scope that is water, fog, and shockproof.
-The lenses are also coated to help resist scratching and give you a much longer lens life.
-It is also made from high-quality aluminum and is rigid and rugged enough to take a beating from the high recoil of powerful muzzleloader rounds.
+This scope is lightweight at only 12 ounces.
+It is also durable and rugged.
+Additionally, it boasts an aircraft-grade aluminum build, sealed, purged, and anodized to give you a scope that is water, fog, and shockproof.
+The scope comes equipped with a coated lens to help resist scratching and give you a much longer lens life.
+It is also made from high-quality aluminum, rigid and rugged enough to take a beating from the high recoil of powerful muzzleloader rounds.

-We love the SA.B.R (Sabot Ballistic Reticle) that is used on the Leupold UltimateSlam scope.
-Not only does it feature the bullet drop for the more common grain bullets used in muzzleloaders, but the smooth tapering and crispness of the reticle draws your line of sight to center which helps get on a target quickly.
+We love the SA.B.R (Sabot Ballistic Reticle) that you can use on the Leupold UltimateSlam scope.
+It features smooth tapering and a crisp reticle to draw your line of sight to the center and enables you to get on target quickly.
 Bullet drop markings are visible for 50 to 300 yards with several intermediate positions.

 Beyond the reticle, the lens technology that comes from Leupold is hard to beat.
-Throughout the entirety of the magnification range, you get one a great crisp and clear visualization of the field of view, including low light conditions.
-This is done through the large 40mm objective lens as well as the fantastic lens technology and treatments used by Leupold.
+Throughout the entirety of the magnification range, you get a great crisp and clear visualization of the field of view, including low light conditions.
+You can do this through the large 40mm objective lens.

 With this scope paired with the right muzzleloader and sighted in correctly, you’re looking at a setup that has the potential for bringing down game at 300-350 yards consistently.